| |

 Trade Show Staffing Strategies

-Trade Show Staffing Formula
+Trade Show Booth Staffing Formula

 Tips on Booth Staff Scheduling